P-p-H-d/mlib/README.md

 Append in `*a` all elements of `*b` and reset `*b`.
 This method is created only if the `SPLICE` operator is defined.
 `a` and `b` shall reference different objects.
+If `b` is a NULL pointer, it does nothing.

 ##### `bool name_get(value_type *val, const name_t *a, key_type const key)`